RedHatInsights/acs-ui/README.md

 ## Deploying

-> Note that the majority of the following information was dervied from the original frontend container migration document [here](https://consoledot.pages.redhat.com/docs/dev/containerized-frontends/overview/overview.html) (VPN)
+> Note that the majority of the following information was derived from the original frontend container migration document [here](https://consoledot.pages.redhat.com/docs/dev/containerized-frontends/overview/overview.html) (VPN)

 The following environments are available for deployment: